bensivo/mapo/tests/manual-tests.md

     G: I have a node selected
     W: I click on a color
     T: That node is updated to my selected color

+Update color of a comment:
+    G: I am on the canvas
+    G: I have a comment selected
+    T: the color options don't show up

 Update color of many nodes:
     G: I am on the canvas